 WebGet is an extension of the SmartGet, added in version 11.7, allowing you to pull external data from a page requiring a User-Agent string.
 The content is only grabbed at run-time, and not on a per-message basis.
-Even if there are 100 subscribers on the list, only one instance of the content is generated.
+Even if there are 100 contacts on the list, only one instance of the content is generated.

 XSLTGet is an extension of the SmartGet, allowing you to pull external structured data from an XML page, such as an RSSFeed or API.
 The content is grabbed at run-time and formatted with an XSLT style defined in an article.
 Any data elements defined in the XML content can be inserted into your template content.
 XSLTGet supports the same commands as SmartGet.

 CacheGet allows a higher degree of per-message dynamic personalization.
 Unlike the SmartGet tag, the CacheGet tag pulls content for groups of messages generated during a list run.
-If there are 100 subscribers on the list, then 50 instances of the content may be generated.
+If there are 100 contacts on the list, then 50 instances of the content may be generated.

 Some practical uses of the CacheGet tag include:

 - embedding advertising specific to a recipient’s zip code or state

 - embedding content, current news or information from an external Content Management System with personalization based upon demographic or geographic profile information associated with contacts

 The CacheGet tag is designed for applications that require delivery of unique pieces to many contacts.
 Due to resource constraints, this is not a one-to-one mechanism, so it is not possible to deliver messages using unique content pulled from an external source for each and every email.
 However, for applications that require some personalization for groups of contacts, the CacheGet command works well.